CompanyofChampions/CoC/ds1.md

 <h2 style="text-align: center;"> Legend Banned Equipment </h2>

 * Red Tear Stone Ring.
 It's too strong.
 Allowed only for combined runs at NG+6, e.g. NG+6 no roll.
-* Offensive Pyromancy spells.
+* Pyromancy spells.
 Power Within, Great Combustion, Black Flame, Fireorb and Great Chaos Fireball are all too strong.
 * Dragon Torso Stone fist weapon.
 Overpowered for low damage runs, pointless for other challenges.
 * Silver Pendant.
 Not needed and trivializes one of the harder bosses.